Paramonga Fortress:

 • Stay on marked trails and follow the instructions of the control staff.

-• If traveling by public transport, confirm return schedules from Barranca or Paramonga to avoid being stranded.
+• If traveling by public transport, confirm return schedules from Barranca or Paramonga to avoid being left without transportation.

-• Combine the visit with other nearby attractions like Caral, Áspero, or the beaches of Barranca for a full day.
+• Combine your visit with other nearby attractions like Caral, Áspero, or the beaches of Barranca for a full day.

 • Food (lunch in Barranca): S/ 20 – 40.